 Manufacturers have only been producing versions for women in earnest since around the turn of the century, but each year brings new models and continual improvement that gives the right feel to its wearer.

 Throughout the years of working with my female clients, they all confirmed it - every time they purchase a new model, they instantly feel the difference in performance.

-The major difference between men and women’s shoes is width, and women's shoes also typically weigh less which affects the design of the mid-sole.
+The major difference between men’s and women’s shoes is width, and women's shoes also typically weigh less, which affects the design of the midsole.

-But when it comes to this type of shoes, the focus is on the heel and the support they provide which is both incredibly important for injury-free weightlifting and obviously its uniqueness.
+But when it comes to women's weightlifting shoes, the focus is on the heel and the support they provide, which is incredibly important for injury-free weightlifting and its uniqueness.

 After years of first-hand observations and comparisons, we present our selections for the best weightlifting shoes for women.